susanev/uw-stars-cse/week3/lecture-notes.md

 * __object types__: name of class (.e.g., String, DrawingPanel)

 ### Drawing Panel
 _Not built into Java, something written specifically for this class.
-Will need to place [DrawingPanel.java](DrawingPanel.java) in the same folder as your code in order for it to work properly_
+Will need to place [DrawingPanel.java](DrawingPanel.java) in the same folder as your code and compile it in order for it to work properly_
 * In computer graphics, the upper-left hand corner is (0,0)
 * In order to use Color, you will need to add `import java.awt.*;` to the top of your code
 * Drawing Panel methods